d-acharya/CovPoolFER/README.md

 #### Some Notes:
 * This code framework is mostly based on [facenet](https://github.com/davidsandberg/facenet)
 * Apply the patch suggested in tensorflow_patch.txt file.
 * I got some queries regarding accuracy of RAF-DB.
-The accuracy reported is total accuracy and authors report average of per-class accuracy.
+The accuracy reported is total accuracy and authors report "average of per-class accuracy" in their original paper.
 These are two different measures.